raffaellasuardini/tesi/README.md

 1. [Django](https://https://www.djangoproject.com/) (tested on version 3.1)
 2. Python (tested on version 3.8)
 3. Google maps API key with Maps JavaScript API enabled [get and API key instruction](https://developers.google.com/maps/documentation/javascript/get-api-key)
+4. Generates a random token to protect list of coords which is used for real-time map inside Django
 ## Installation
 1. clone this project
 ```bash